 We Help Brands & Importers With Product Compliance (US & EU)

 - Book a free consultation call today with Ivan Malloci to learn how we can help you with:

 What is the Safety Data Sheet (SDS)?

-A Safety Data Sheet (SDS) is a standardized product safety document, providing detailed instructions on how to safely handle, label, store certain products.
+A Safety Data Sheet (SDS) is a standardized product safety document, which provides detailed instructions on how to safely handle, label, and store certain products.